 Different versions of this disease as follows

 - Ulcer: ulcers are not infected, although it can serve as a source of infection.
 It you culture a clinically uninfected ulcer, you can grow anything; consider the ulcer an extension of the rectum.
 And culturing an ulcer when there is a soft tissue infection of the foot or leg is like culturing the rectum for sore throat.
-Sure, they are connected anatomically, but the utility of the culture is questionable.
+Sure, they are connected anatomically, but the utility of the culture result is questionable.

 - Fetid foot: a dead foot on the end of a leg: can grow anything.